vegechick510/FitnessAppXXX/function_description.md

+reminder_email()
+- This function sends an automated email to all the users as a daily reminder to exercise

 login()
 - This function is used for login by the user
 - Using email ID and passoword is validated and the user is directed to home